Measure blood oxygen on Galaxy Watch

 Start your project

-After downloading the sample code containing the project files, in Android Studio click Open to open existing project.
+In Android Studio, click Open to open existing project.

-Locate the downloaded Android Project (Basic) from the directory and click OK.
+Locate the downloaded Android project from the directory and click Select Folder.

 Check capabilities

-For the device to track data with the Samsung Privileged Health SDK, it must support a given tracker type – blood oxygen level.
+For the device to track data with the Samsung Health Sensor SDK, it must support a given tracker type – blood oxygen.
 To check this, get the list of available tracker types and verify that the tracker is on the list.

 HealthTrackingService